ictvoip/ictvoip-docs/docs/source/getting_started/quick_install.rst

 Ubuntu CRON Setup
 =================

 CRON issues running cPanel on Ubuntu maybe found where you should enable normal shell for the user account in which the CRON is being run from.
 For Ubuntu CRON issues please contact cPanel if utilized.

-cPanel Support Advice:
+WHM/cPanel Support Advice:
 https://support.cpanel.net/hc/en-us/articles/6717639153943-Ubuntu-Jailed-Shell-users-unable-to-connect-to-mysqld-sock

 WHMCS System Settings / General
 ================================

-Change your WHMCS System URL to HTTPS
+Ensure your WHMCS System URL is set to HTTPS.

 ictVoIP Billing Module Setup
 =============================

 1) Create new Provider/PBX (i.e Telnyx - FusionPBX)  (you would require a server module for your PBX or provider)
-2) Import and map your Tariff CSV from your provider (required mapped column fields - Description/Prefix/RateValue/Increment)
+2) Import and map your Tariff or Rate Card CSV from your VoIP provider.
+   (required mapped column fields - Description/Prefix/RateValue/Increment)
-3) Setup your Package Rates (you would require a server module for your PBX or provider)
+3) Setting up your Package Rates (you would require a server module for your PBX or provider)
  a) Select the VoIP Product you created earlier

  b) Select your Tariff that was just imported